 3. Create An Appropriate Question Set And Test It

 The right questions will lead to the correct answers.
-That is why it is crucial to build a question set that is non-leading, bias-free, and creates value for your company.
+That is why it is crucial to building a question set that is non-leading, bias-free, and creates value for your company.
 So, gather a team and ensure they make an excellent question set to test it with a small group first before using it on your target audience.

 4. Conduct Interviews